niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 - Add the Jinja variables definition (``script_render_vars.update``) to all the rendering functions.
 - Add the cron task command to the crontab of every cluster

-Multiple programs can share the same crontab task if you don't mind their lines being in the same CSV file.
+Multiple profiles can share the same crontab task if you don't mind their lines being in the same CSV file.

 Sample run
 ==========